-Becky served as the Trauma Informed Administrator for a regional healthcare system providing training development and delivery to healthcare staff in multiple hospitals as well as was instrumental in raising awareness of Adverse Childhood Experiences (ACEs) as a social determinant to poor health and addiction within rural Appalachia.
-Prior to working in healthcare, she was the Director of a crime prevention program for the Johnson City Police Department which is credited for reducing drug related crime in one neighborhood by 40% and creating a first probation program of its kind in Tennessee which now serves as a state model for reducing recidivism.
-She also assisted in strengthening relationships between police and community including culturally diverse populations which resulted in launching the first annual Martin Luther King, Jr. unity march in 2015.
+From 2018-2020, Becky served as the Trauma Informed Administrator for a regional healthcare system providing training development and delivery to healthcare staff in multiple hospitals as well as was instrumental in raising awareness of Adverse Childhood Experiences (ACEs) as a social determinant to poor health and addiction within rural Appalachia.
+Prior to working in healthcare, she was the Director of a crime prevention program for the Johnson City Police Department which is credited for reducing drug related crime in one neighborhood by 40% and creating a first probation program of its kind in Tennessee which was acquired by the Tennessee Department of Corrections and now serves as a state model for reducing recidivism.
+While working for police, she assisted in strengthening relationships between police and community including culturally diverse populations resulting in the first annual Martin Luther King, Jr. unity march in 2015.
 Under her leadership these crime prevention efforts were awarded the Outstanding Crime Prevention Program of the Year for the southern region by the National Criminal Justice Association in 2014 and are listed by the U.S. Department of Justice as a success story.